Meet Our Staff

 Matthew Thomas Vocci

-Matthew Thomas Vocci is a partner in the law firm of Santoni, Vocci & Ortega, LLC.
+Matthew Thomas Vocci, Board Secretary, is a partner in the law firm of Santoni, Vocci & Ortega, LLC.
 He represents and advocates on behalf of low-income Marylanders and strives to provide high-quality legal representation for those who would otherwise not be able to afford an attorney.
 If there are landlords, property managers, lenders, debt collectors, employers, bail bondsman that are taking advantage of regular folks, Matt and his firm work to bring them to justice.
 The majority of Matt’s work relates in some way to housing.
 He represents tenants against landlords and property managers on a variety of cases such as consumer protection and consumer debt collection issues, habitability, Fair Housing Act violations, illegal evictions, and personal injuries.
 Matt has served as class counsel on several class actions, including a recent case that resolved favorably for tenants against a large, out-of-state property management company.
 Matt was an integral part of a trial team that represented a unit owner that suffered significant damages stemming from water infiltration and mold growth in a condominium unit.
 This case resulted in what is believed to be Maryland’s largest judgment against a condominium board for failure to maintain and repair common elements resulting in damages to a single unit owner.
 Matt graduated cum laude from Temple University, Beasley School of Law in 2006 and served on the Editorial Board of the Temple Law Review.